pgowdy1/WSU_Archive_Search_Tool/README.md

 Here are some example queries you can try:

-1. "Find collections related to World War II at Washington State"
+1. "Find collections related to World War II at Washington State."
-2. "Search for documents about early campus buildings"
+2. "Search for documents about early campus buildings in the 1800s."
 3. "What materials exist about student protests in the 1970s?"
-4. "Find information about agricultural research in the 1950s"
+4. "Find information about agricultural research in the 1950s."
-5. "Search for letters or diaries from early faculty members"
+5. "Search for letters or diaries from early faculty  from 1850-1870."

 ## Troubleshooting